 Vice Provost Scott Reed and Associate Provost Lindsey Shirley support the project and have decision authority for approving strategy recommendations.
 They have approved a set of essential commitments and criteria that will guide decisions about strategies, technology, features, and design.

-Extension Program Council members (program leaders and regional administrators) have a responsibility to understand the project goals, scope, and timeline; communicate about the project within their networks; and encourage faculty and staff to collaborate with the project team as appropriate.
+Extension Collaborative members (program leaders and regional directors) have a responsibility to understand the project goals, scope, and timeline; communicate about the project within their networks; and encourage faculty and staff to collaborate with the project team as appropriate.

-As the project enters Phase 2 (content strategy), we will likely need to engage or form new working groups or teams that will help oversee and prioritize content for specific topics.
+Program- and topic-based content teams (working groups) help oversee and prioritize content for specific topics.
 Some groups may span traditional geographic or program lines.
-Extension Program Council members will be important advisers in this process.
+Extension Collaborative members will be important advisers in this process.
+Key responsibilities:

 OSU Extension site managers, faculty and staff

-Current site managers will serve as direct points of contact with the project team in Phase 1 as we prepare each existing independent site in the OSU Extension web family for the next phase.
+Current site managers will serve as direct points of contact with content teams and the project team as we prepare each existing independent site in the OSU Extension web family for the next phase.
 For some sites, this will involve discussion of recommended options for existing content and future site management (see Strategies at a Glance).

-OSU Extension faculty and staff have opportunities to provide feedback and input on the project through direct requests (e.g., employee survey) and ongoing conversation (e.g., questions to the project team).
+OSU Extension faculty and staff have opportunities to serve on content teams and provide feedback and input on the project through direct requests (e.g., employee survey) and ongoing conversation (e.g., webinars and questions to content teams and the project team).
+Key responsibilities:

 OSU technology colleagues